‘The Bold And The Beautiful’ Spoilers: Hookup With Bill Exposed? Steffy Is Terrified As Quinn Seems To Know

 The Bold and the Beautiful spoilers for Nov.
 20-24 reveal that the Thanksgiving dinner was quite uncomfortable for some members of the family.
-Although the occasion should be a delightful event, Steffy was a having a hard time throughout the feast as Quinn seems to know something about her.
+Although the occasion should be a delightful event, Steffy was having a hard time throughout the feast as Quinn seems to know something about her.

 Quinn Caught Steffy?

 Previously, Steffy had a very intimate moment with Bill and she is trying her best to keep the whole thing a secret.
-However, Quinn made things difficult for her when the Forrester matriarch made her seat beside Bill at the dinner table.
+However, Quinn made things difficult for her when the Forrester matriarch made her sit beside Bill at the dinner table.
 It will be a very awkward moment for Steffy especially because Liam is also there as well as the whole family.

-Steffy will focus on Liam to deflect any suspicion but her uneasy behavior did not escape Quinn’s keen observation.
+Steffy will focus on Liam to deflect any suspicion, but her uneasy behavior did not escape Quinn’s keen observation.
 The Bold and the Beautiful spoilers tease that Quinn will have a private chat with Steffy and the former will hint that she knows about her secret.
-That was a really bad time for Steffy because if Quinn was able to uncover about her tryst with Bill, she is ruined.
+That was a really bad time for Steffy because if Quinn was able to uncover her tryst with Bill, she is ruined.
 Plus, she will definitely lose Liam and make his relationship with his father go from bad to despicable.

 PHOTOS: Sneak Peek At Next Week, Nov.
 20-22.
 Eric and Quinn share a special moment. https://t.co/RP3vCXr1qG #BoldandBeautiful pic.twitter.com/ovm7zIDwkb